 Term indicators

-Physical data indicating that the child is full-term:
+Physical data indicating that the baby is full-term:

-Weight of girls up to a year by months.
+Weight of girls under one year old by month.
 WHO table

 AgeVery low weight